 Preschools are not accredited schools.
 In most states, preschools are considered child care centers.
-They are required to obtain a Child Care license and meet state safety requirements.
+They must obtain a Child Care license and meet state safety requirements for preschool.

-For some types of preschool, such as Montessori, there are organizations that provide accreditation to preschools that meet their standards.
-But getting accredited is not a requirement to operate.
+For some types of preschool, such as Montessori, some organizations provide accreditation to preschools that meet their standards.
+But getting accredited is not a requirement for Montessori schools to operate.

-When to enroll in preschool can be different depending on their own age requirements.
-Most require the child to be at least two or three years old to enroll.
+When to enroll in preschool can be different depending on their own age requirement.
+Typically, they require the child to be at least two years old to enroll.
 The most common preschool-age requirement is age three.

-Some schools have long waiting lists.
-You may need to apply even before your child is at the specified age range to secure a place.
-Make sure you check with each preschool for their application deadline.
+Many preschools, especially reputable ones, have long waiting lists.
+You may need to apply even before your child is at the required age to secure a place.
+Make sure you check with each preschool for their application deadline, too.

 Preschool cost varies by type and location.

 Private preschools tend to be expensive.
-Here in Peninsula, California, private preschools can cost up to $1200 – $2500 per month.
+In Peninsula, California, private preschools can cost up to $1200 – $2500 per month.

 Co-op preschools are run by parent volunteers.
 They are usually less expensive but parents need to contribute their time in exchange for the lower rate.

-Studies show that early childhood education in general increases a child’s cognitive development, reduce grade retention and improve behavior during elementary years1.
+Studies show that early childhood education in general increases a child’s cognitive development, reduces grade retention, and improve behavior during elementary years1.